What is Erectile Dysfunction?

 The diagnosis of erectile dysfunction (ED) involves the following steps:

 - Patient History: Medical and sexual histories help define the degree and nature of ED.
 A medical history can disclose diseases that lead to ED, while a simple recounting of sexual activity might distinguish among problems with sexual desire, erection, ejaculation or orgasm.
+Standardized questionnaires, such as the Sexual Health Inventory for Men (SHIM) can help to track response to treatment or lifestyle changes.
 Using certain prescription or illegal drugs can suggest a chemical cause since drug effects account for 25 percent of ED cases.
 Cutting back on or substituting certain medications can often alleviate the problem.

 - Physical Examination: A physical examination can give clues to systemic problems.
 For example, if the penis is not sensitive to touch, it may indicate a problem in the nervous system.
 Abnormal secondary sex characteristics, such as hair pattern or breast enlargement, can point to hormonal problems, which would mean that the endocrine system is involved.
 The examiner might discover a circulatory problem by observing decreased pulses in the wrist or ankles.
-Unusual characteristics of the penis itself could suggest the source of the problem, for example, a penis that bends or curves when erect could be the result of Peyronie's disease.
+Unusual characteristics of the penis itself could suggest the source of the problem, for example, a penis that bends or curves when erect could be the result of Peyronie's disease (scar tissue of the pneis).

-- Laboratory Tests: Several laboratory tests can help diagnose ED.
+- Laboratory Tests: Several laboratory tests can help diagnose conditions that can cause erectile dysfunction.
 Tests for systemic diseases include blood counts, urinalysis, lipid profile, and measurements of creatinine and liver enzymes.
-Measuring the amount of free testosterone in the blood can yield information about problems with the endocrine system and is indicated especially in patients with decreased sexual desire.
+Measuring the amount of testosterone or other hormones in the blood can yield information about problems with the endocrine system and is indicated especially in patients with decreased sexual desire.

 - Psychosocial Examination: A psychosocial examination, using an interview and a questionnaire, reveals psychological factors.
 A man's sexual partner may also be interviewed to determine expectations and perceptions during sexual intercourse.